QFold: Quantum Walks and Deep Learning to Solve Protein Folding: Introduction

-Until recently, one of the most popular approaches to fold proteins was to apply a Metropolis algorithm parameterised in terms of the torsion angles, as is done for example in the popular library package Rosetta \cite{Rosetta} and the distributed computing project Rosetta@Home \cite{Rosetta@home,das2007rosetta@home}.
-The main problem with this approach, though, is that the problem is combinatorial in nature, and NP complete even for simple models \cite{hart1997robust,berger1998protein}.
+Until recently, one of the most common approaches to fold proteins was to apply a Metropolis algorithm parameterised in terms of the torsion angles, as is done, for example, in the popular library package Rosetta \cite{Rosetta} and the distributed computing project Rosetta@Home \cite{Rosetta@home,das2007rosetta@home}.
+The main problem with this approach, though, is that the protein structure prediction problem is combinatorial in nature, and NP-complete even for simple models \cite{hart1997robust,berger1998protein}.
 For this reason, other approaches are also worth exploring.
 In the 2018 edition of the Critical Assessment of Techniques for Protein Structure Prediction (CASP) competition \cite{CASP}, for example, the winner was DeepMind's AlphaFold model \cite{AlphaFold}, that was able to show that Deep Learning techniques allow to obtain much better results.
-DeepMind approach consisted on training a neural network to produce a mean field potential, dependent on the distance between amino acids and the torsion angles, that can be later minimized by gradient descent.
+DeepMind approach consisted on training a neural network to produce a mean field potential, dependent on the distance between amino acids and the torsion angles, to be later minimized by gradient descent.
+The latest AlphaFold version further improves the accuracy \cite{AlphaFoldv2}.

-In this article we study how Quantum Computing could help improve the state of the art in this problem when large error-corrected quantum computers become available.
+In this article we study how quantum computing could help improve the state of the art in this problem when large error-corrected quantum computers become available.
 We propose using the prediction of AlphaFold as a starting point for a quantum Metropolis-Hastings algorithm.
 The Metropolis algorithm is a Markov-chain Monte Carlo algorithm, that is, an algorithm that performs a random walk $\mathcal{W}$ over a given graph.
-The Metropolis algorithm is specially designed to quickly reach the equilibrium state, the state $\pi^\beta$ such that $\mathcal{W}\pi^\beta = \pi^\beta$.
+The Metropolis algorithm is specially designed to reach the equilibrium state as quickly as possible, the state $\pi^\beta$ such that $\mathcal{W}\pi^\beta = \pi^\beta$.
 Slowly modifying the inverse temperature parameter $\beta$ such that the states with smaller energy become increasingly favoured by the random walk, we should end in the ground state of the system with high probability.
+Indeed, the intuition why quantum computing might be useful in this problem, is that annealing processes have been widely used to tackle NP-complete problems such as this one \cite{Rosetta, Rosetta@home, das2007rosetta@home}; and its quantization using quantum walks and quantum annealing can decrease the `hitting time' required to find the solution \cite{portugal2013quantum}.